wsntxxn/AudioCaption/README.md

 # Audio Captioning Recipe

 This repository provides a recipe for audio captioning with sequence to sequence models: data preprocessing, training, evaluation and inference.
+Specifically in this branch, we provide the main code of our DCASE2022 submission.

 # Install